+1. Facilitator

-1. Facilitator Desired Outcome 1.1: Facilitator plans their professional development to improve (teacher) practice and impact out comes of their position ar nd responsibilities in the form of a PD Plan.
-Planning Perform nance Indicators Level 4 Level 3 Level 2 Level 1 Utilizes Master Plan or Frequently utilizes Inconsistently utilizes Does not utilize Innovation Master Plan or Master Plan or Master Plan or Configuration data to Innovation Innovation Innovation determine and create Configuration data to Configuration data to Configuration data to a quantitative data- determine a data- determine a data- determine a data- based statement of based statement of based statement of based statement of student and teacher student and teacher student and teacher student and teacher learning needs. learning needs. learning needs. learning needs.
+Desired Outcome 1.1: Facilitator plans their online, face to face, and/or blended professional learning to improve (teacher) practice and impact outcomes of their position and responsibilities in the form of a Professional Learning Plan.

+in the form of a Professional Learning Plan.
+Planning Performance Indicators Level 4 Level 3 Level 2 Level 1 Utilizes Master Plan or Innovation Configuration data to determine and create a quantitative databased statement of student and teacher learning needs.
+Frequently utilizes Master Plan or Innovation Configuration data to determine a data- based statement of student and teacher learning needs.
+Inconsistently utilizes Master Plan or Innovation Configuration data to determine a data- based statement of student and teacher learning needs.
+Does not utilize Master Plan or Innovation Configuration data to determine a data- based statement of student and teacher learning needs.
 Facilitator identifies specific learning outcomes that explicitly address that need for the activity.
 The objectives are observable and measurable.
-The facilitator addresses the learning outcomes at the beginning of the PD.
+The facilitator addresses the learning outcomes at the beginning of the professional learning.
 Specifies intended professional learning outcomes that explicitly address the need for the activity, however the outcomes are not measurable or observable.
 Specifies intended learning outcomes that are not designed to explicitly address the need for the activity.
 Does not specify any intended professional learning outcomes that explicitly address the need for the activity and are not observable or measurable.
 Strategically created a professional learning follow-up activity that assist the facilitator in effectively identifying those participants who have met the activity outcomes and objectives and those participants that might need additional learning opportunities.
 Created a professional learning follow-up activity that addresses the activity outcomes and consistently monitors participant's submissions.
 Created a professional learning follow-up activity, however the facilitator does not consistently monitor the participant's submissions to identify mastery of activity outcomes.
 Has no professional learning follow-up activity planned that will assist the facilitator in monitoring whether the activity outcomes were met.
-Facilitator has Facilitator has Facilitator has Facilitator planned and prepared planned and prepared planned and prepared inadequately